yankunsam/Eoasis/README.md

 python main.py importbpprivatekey

 ```
-For out example Instance we have a agent.sh
+For our example instance, we have a agent.sh

 ```
 ./agent.sh 15